 Social projects

-As part of Nosov’s partnership with NaUKMA, WhiteBIT contributed to the restoration of the university's historic building, where it helped to create a modern educational space for IT professionals.
-Two classrooms, a multifunctional auditorium for lectures, events, and conferences, as well as a meeting room and a classroom for student projects have all been equipped.
+As part of this partnership, WhiteBIT contributed to the restoration of NaUKMA’s historic building, creating a modern educational environment for future IT professionals.
+The company helped equip two classrooms, a multifunctional auditorium for lectures, events, and conferences, as well as a meeting room and a workspace for student projects.

 Header image